can-lab/pseuDICOM/README.md

 # pseuDICOM
-Pseudonimize DICOM images
+Pseudonimize (f)MRI data in DICOM format

 ## Introduction
-To share raw (f)MRI DICOM images with other researchers, the data first has to be pseudonimized.
+To share (f)MRI DICOM images with other researchers, the data has to be pseudonimized.
 This entails two steps:

 1. **Anonymization of all images** (i.e. removing identifiable personal and potentially identifiable information from the DICOM header)